GLOBAL MARKETS-Stocks bulls carry on, dollar keeps calm

 South Africa’s rand retained a bulk of its gains after rallying on South African Deputy President Cyril Ramaphosa’s election as the new leader of the ruling African National Congress (ANC) party.

-The currency soared to a nine-month high of 12.52 rand per dollar overnight on hopes Ramaphosa’s appointment would pave the way for crucial structural reforms in Africa’s most industrialised economy.
+The currency soared to a nine-month high of 12.52 rand per dollar overnight on hopes Ramaphosa’s appointment would pave the way for crucial structural reforms.
+It last traded at 12.75 .

-It last traded back a bit at 12.75 but South Africa’s banking index, another key barometer of sentiment, jumped over seven percent, its best one-day performance in two years.

-“Ramaphosa favours orthodox policies that might signal a turnaround to the future economic development of the country following a number of very disappointing years,” Daniel Moreno, head of emerging market debt at Mirabaud Asset Management said.

 Global volatility gauges were back at ultra-low levels again though in commodities markets the picture was a little more mixed.

-Rollercoaster cryptocurrency Bitcoin meanwhile was four percent lower at $18,110 on the Bitstamp exchange having roared to its latest record high over the weekend.
+Cryptocurrency Bitcoin meanwhile was 0.2 percent lower at $18,872 on the Bitstamp exchange having roared to its latest record high over the weekend.

 A South Korean cryptocurrency exchange said on Tuesday it is shutting down and is filing for bankruptcy after it was hacked for the second time this year, highlighting concerns about the security around virtual currencies.